Todd Phillips Movies Ranked

 Recommended for you: Live-Action Jokers Ranked

 Do you agree that Joker is Todd Phillips’ best film?
 What are your thoughts on him as a filmmaker in general?
-Let us know in the comments below and be sure to follow The Film Magazine on Facebook and Twitter to keep up to date with more movie lists.
+Let us know in the comments below and be sure to follow @thefilmagazine across social media – including on Facebook and X (Twitter) – for updates on more insightful movie lists.